Edenville, South Africa

-Edenville is a small farming town situated in the northern Free State province of South Africa.
+Edenville is a small farming town in the northern Free State province of South Africa.

 The town is 48 km north-east of Kroonstad and 50 km south-west of Heilbron on the R34 road.
 It was established on the farms Erfdeel-Noord, Langland and Welgelegen in 1912, and attained municipal status in 1921.
 The name is assumed to refer to the biblical Garden of Eden, but this is uncertain.

 People from

 Daniel Pule Kunene (1923–2016) - South African literary scholar, translator, and writer.